Li Qiang: Diplomacy

+In January 2024, Li Qiang visited Switzerland and Ireland, and he attended the annual meeting of World Economic Forum in Davos.
+In April, Li invited Dutch Prime Minister Mark Rutte and German Chancellor Olaf Scholz to visit China.
+In May, Li met with Russian President Vladimir Putin in Beijing.
+Between May 26 and May 27, Li attended the China–Japan–South Korea trilateral summit in Seoul, and met with South Korean President Yoon Suk-yeol and Japanese Prime Minister Fumio Kishida.
+In mid-June 2024, Li Qiang visited New Zealand, where he was hosted by New Zealand Prime Minister Christopher Luxon and Governor-General Cindy Kiro to sign trade and climate change agreements.
+China agreed to extend visa-free travel to New Zealanders while New Zealand agreed to support Chinese language training and cultural exchange programmes by local Confucius Institutes.

+In March 2025, he met with United States Senator Steve Daines, who is also a close ally of President Donald Trump.
+In May 2025, he addressed the inaugural summit of the meeting of China, the ASEAN and the Gulf Cooperation Council.
+He addressed the annual WEF meeting in Tianjin in June 2025, where he said China would "open its doors still wider to the world" and that it would transition to a "mega-consumer market".
+On September 2025, Li addressed the general debate of the eightieth session of the United Nations General Assembly where he criticized the rise in unilateral and protectionist measures in trade and also warned against the rise of "unilateralism and Cold War mentality."
+In October 2025, Li visited North Korea to attend the 80th anniversary celebrations of the Workers’ Party of Korea, where he also met with North Korean leader Kim Jong Un.

 Political views

-Economy and business

-Despite his closeness to Xi, Li is seen as pro-business and supportive of economic reforms.
+Li is seen as pro-business and supportive of economic reforms, promoting private sector and service sector development.
 According to The Economist, "[r]educing bureaucratic interference in the market is one of his favourite themes".
-In 2003 during his tenure in Wenzhou, he said that "without the private economy, Wenzhou’s urban development would be set back by at least a century".
+In 2003 during his tenure in Wenzhou, he said that "without the private economy, Wenzhou's urban development would be set back by at least a century".
 In 2014, Li said that "there should be more Alibabas and more Jack Mas".
 Li said in 2015 that economic reforms were a matter of "life and death" and that "the government cannot be an unlimited government."
 He also said that "to build a limited yet effective modern government, you need to transfer a lot of managerial power to social organizations."
 According to The Wall Street Journal, Li has close ties with Jack Ma.
 The newspaper also reported that Li suggested to the government to ease its regulatory actions against businesses and acted as a mediatory between businesses and the government during the government's crackdown on private businesses.
+Li has also been supportive of innovation related to information technology and artificial intelligence, and has called for more focus for the "real economy".